upbeduco/EstrAlg-Python/src/c05_SORT/Exercises.md

 - Given different types of input data (e.g., nearly sorted, reverse sorted, random, with many duplicates), recommend the most suitable sorting algorithm from the provided implementations.
 - Justify your choices based on algorithm characteristics and empirical results.

----

-These exercises will help deepen your understanding of sorting algorithms, their implementation details, and their practical performance considerations.